ImplFerris/red-book/src/dht22/reading-data/read-byte.md

 byte |= 0b00010000 => 0b10110000
 ```

+This is the same as the previous bitwise OR operations we did.
+To think of it simply, we are turning bit 4 to 1 without affecting the other bits.

-**Iteration 4: Received bit = 1**
+#### Iteration 4: Received bit = 1

-We shift 1 by 3 places.
-Bit is 1, so we update bit 3.
+Same as before, this sets the bit at position 3 to the value 1.
+Other bits remain unchanged.

 ```rust
 i = 4: bit = 1